okohll/abdocs/content/docs/charting/_index.md

 * You are happy with the privacy and data security implications - see below

 ### Privacy and data security
-When connecting a Business Intelligence tool, whether that's the Superset instance we provide, or a third party tool, it's important to realise that data *leaves Agilebase* and therefore is no longer protected by Agilebase's roles and privileges system.
+When connecting a Business Intelligence tool, it's important to realise that data *leaves Agilebase* and therefore is no longer protected by Agilebase's roles and privileges system.

 You may have data in Agilebase which is only accessible to certain members of staff, however when accessed outside of Agilebase, those rules no longer apply.
 That doesn't necessarily mean the data is accessible publicly, but it does mean it's controlled by whatever privilege system the third party tool uses, which will be different to Agilebase's.